ariga/entcache/README.md

 On a high level, `entcache.Driver` decorates the `Query` method of the given driver, and for each call, generates a cache key (i.e. hash) from its arguments (i.e. statement and parameters).
 After the query is executed, the driver records the raw values of the returned rows (`sql.Rows`), and stores them in the cache store with the generated cache key.
-That means, the recorded rows will be returned the next time the query is executed, if it was not evicted by the cache store.
+This means, that the recorded rows will be returned the next time the query is executed, if it was not evicted by the cache store.

 The package provides a variety of options to configure the TTL of the cache entries, control the hash function, provide custom and multi-level cache stores, evict and skip cache entries.
 See the full documentation in